 H. Abbreviated Curriculum Vita (no more than two pages): This condensed, focused CV should document the applicant’s background and expertise, and include those citations (complete with authors, journal titles, dates, page numbers, etc.) that are of the greatest relevance to the application.

 I. Letter of Support from the Department Head – should address the value of the proposed sabbatical, the qualifications of the applicant, the applicant’s potential for success, and how the faculty member’s responsibilities will be covered in her/his absence.
-For single department Schools, a letter of support should be provided by the program coordinator/director.
+For single department Colleges, a letter of support should be provided by the program coordinator/director.